 - Continue with this trap until you are no longer finding flies inside the jar.

 The aroma of cayenne pepper is yet another deterrent when it comes to repelling flies.
 Flies find the scent put off by the cayenne pepper unappealing and will not go near any area that the scent is present in.

-If you have fresh cayenne pepper available you can use that in place of the dried cayenne pepper.
-Just be sure to finely chop the pepper before adding to the water.
+Notes: If you have fresh cayenne pepper available you can use that in place of the dried cayenne pepper.
+Just be sure to finely chop the pepper before adding it to the water.

 10. Using Eucalyptus Oil as a Repellent